just214/react-wired-elements/README.md

 yarn add react-wired-elements
 ```

-**Step 2.** Include the Material Icons packages in the head of your main HTML file.
+**Step 2.** Include the Material Icons CSS file in the head of your main HTML file.

 ```html
 <head>